+Considered in conjunction with the C Management Plan under theday of, 20 Section •

-Referred to the Agricultural Land Commission under section 477(3) of the Local Government Act the day of , 20
+Referred to the Agricultural Land Coday of, 20 ommissio n under Sec tion 477( 3) of the L ocal Go vernment Act the

-Referred to the boards of education of School Districts No. 68 and 79 under section 476 of the Local Government Act the day of , 20.
+Referred to the boards of education Local Government Act theday 79 under section 476 of the

-READ A FIRST TIME this day of , 20 .
+READ A FIRST TIME this day of 1 20 .

-READ A SECOND TIME this day of , 20 .
+READ A SECOND TIME this day of 1 20 .

-PUBLIC HEARING CONDUCTED PURSUANT TO PART 14, section 464 of the Local Government Act this day of ' 20 .
+PUBLIC HEARING CONDUCTED PURSUANT TO PART 14, section 464 of the Local Government Act this day of 1 20 .

-READ A THIRD TIME this day of 20
+READ A THIRD TIME this day of 1 20 .

-ADOPTED this day of , 20
+ADOPTED this day of 1 20 .

-Chairperson
+Chairperson Corpo orate Offic er